ceharvs/ceharvs.github.io/portfolio.md

 permalink: /portfolio/
 ---

-{% for project in site.portfolio %}
+{% for project in site.portfolio reversed %}

 {% if project.redirect %}
 <div class="project">